-Five year average X/Q values were calculated, as described in Section 1 of this attachment, for the nearest site boundary in each directional sector and at other critical locations accessible to the public inside site boundary.
-The largest X/Q value was determined to be 6.0E-05 sec/m3 at site boundary for ventilation vent releases at a location 532 meters NNE direction, and 3.7E-07 sec/m3 at site boundary for process vent releases at a location 565 meters WSW direction.
+Five year average χ /Q values were calculated, as described in Section 1 of this attachment.
 The maximum doses to total body and skin, and air doses for gamma and beta radiation due to noble gases would be at these site boundary locations.
-The doses from both release points are summed in calculations to calculate total maximum dose.
+The doses from both the ventilation vent and process vent release points are summed to calculate total maximum dose.

 6.3.1.a.2 dose limits apply specifically to the inhalation pathway.
-Therefore, the locations and $\mathcal{W}Q$ values determined for maximum noble gas doses can be used to determine the maximum dose from I^{131} , I^{133} , tritium, and for all radionuclides in particulate form with half-lives greater than 8 days for the inhalation pathway.
+Therefore, the locations and χ/Q values determined for maximum noble gas doses can be used to determine the maximum dose from I^{131} , I^{133} , tritium, and for all radionuclides in particulate form with half-lives greater than 8 days for the inhalation pathway.

-The maximum exposed individual for 10CFR50 Appendix I compliance could be at any of the following locations: site boundary, nearest resident, nearest milk-cow, or nearest vegetable garden, using the 1996 Land Use Census data.
+The maximum exposed individual for 10 CFR 50, Appendix I, compliance could be at any of the following locations: site boundary, nearest resident, nearest milk-cow, or nearest vegetable garden, using the Land Use Census data which is assessed annually.
 Therefore, ventilation vent and process vent X/Q and D/Q values for these selected receptors are included in the gaseous effluent dose pathway analyses.
 Ground plane, inhalation, cow-milk, and vegetable garden pathways are active with the exception of the infant age group, which is not active for the vegetable garden pathway.
 Otherwise, all age groups are evaluated at these locations.
 The data, parameters, and methodology of R. G. 1.109, Rev. 1, and NUREG-0133 are used in the gaseous effluent dose pathway analyses.

-The gamma and beta dose factors K{ivv} , L{ivv} , M{ivv} , and N{ivv} for ground level releases and the gamma and beta dose factors K{ipv} , L{ipv} , M{ipv} , and N{ipv} for mixed mode releases are included in the Canberra Source Code file.
+The gamma and beta dose factors K{ivv} , L{ivv} , M{ivv} , and N{ivv} for ground level releases and the gamma and beta dose factors K{ipv} , L{ipv} , M{ipv} , and N{ipv} for mixed mode releases are included in the Source Code file.